darwin-morocho/flutter-meedu/website/versioned_docs/version-5.x.x/state-management/state-notifier.md

 }
 ```

-Also you can use the `.select` filter to only rebuild your `Consumer` when is need it.
+Also you can use the `select` method of your provider to only rebuild your `Consumer` when is need it.

 For example the next code only rebuilds the Consumer widget when the `email` in our `LoginState` has changed.